 Harassment / Online-Harassment

 What is harassment?
-Harassment is any unwanted forms of communication, actions or patterns of behavious that are annoying, alarming or threatening to you as an individual.
+Harassment is any unwanted forms of communication, actions or patterns of behaviors that are annoying, alarming or threatening to you as an individual.
 Harassment is a crime.
-What is on-line harassment?
-On-line harassment is also a crime; it is a course of conduct directed at a person which cause emotional distress and which serves no legitimate purpose.
-It may include:

 - Unwanted or unsolicited e-mail.